Threetwosevensixseven/nxtp/README.md

 *nxtp* is © 2019 Robin Verhagen-Guest, and licensed under [Apache 2.0](LICENSE).

 Everyone is encouraged to host a public *nxtp* server, or port the *nxtp* client to a different machine or architecture.

+ZX Spectrum Next is a trademark of SpecNext Ltd.